-The Institute on Financial Aid is a weeklong professional development experience in Denver, Colorado for new and experienced financial aid staff.
+The Institute on Financial Aid is a weeklong professional development experience in Providence, Rhode Island for new and experienced financial aid staff.
 Topics range from financial aid basics to more advanced discussions of challenges and shared best practices.
 The Institute combines information-packed general sessions with small group discussions.
 Participants use case studies to apply basic concepts, principles, and procedures to the practical challenges of financing college.
 Mentoring, networking, and program management training make the conference an invaluable professional development experience.

 The College Board offers two options: